AlbinDalbert/polling-voting-system/README.md

 ```

 ## Build and Run
 It's a simple flask add. so intsalling the dependencies in `requirements.txt` and running `flask run` is sufficiant.
+The application will be reachable at http://127.0.0.1:5000

+For the closure of expired polls, a scheduled task has to be setup in the given deployment environtment (e.g. cron for linux). setting that up to run `scheduler.py` will make sure expired polls are getting closed.

 ## CI/CD
 Using GitHub Actions, the test suite is automatically executed and ran on push/pull request.
 The pipeline is defined in `/.github/workflows`